Mary Keys Gibson Scholarship

 Must submit a one page essay detailing your passion for midwifery

-Winners will be announced on February 14th, 2024
+Winners will be announced on February 14th, 2025 and awarded at the CTCNM Summit

 Scholarship winners will also have the opportunity to secure a clinical site with either Fort Worth Birthing & Wellness Center or Midwife+Co.